 The moisture content of atmosphere is referred to as relative humidity.
 The RH of the atmosphere influences the rate of transpiration to a greater extent.
 But under extreme stress conditions like very low RH, in spite of favorable conditions like actinic light, low CO2 levels, etc. stomata close, this is because, the low RH acts as an unfavorable stress factor on guard cells, which immediately respond to such factors and induce closing.
 It has been found that under water stress conditions, whether it is due to a change in RH of the atmosphere or the non-availability of water, cells release abscissins that is a plant growth inhabiting hormone.
-Abscissin inturn brings about changes in the permeability of guard cells and induces the closing of stomatal opening similarly the non-availability of water in soil also induces closing of the stomata by the above said hormonal mechanism
+Abscissin inturn brings about changes in the permeability of guard cells and induces the closing of stomatal opening similarly the non-availability of water in soil also induces closing of the stomata by the above said hormonal mechanism.

 The most important single factor that is ultimately responsible for inducing the turgour movement is the change in the osmotic concentration or osmotic potential of guard cell.
 Once the osmotic pressure builds up in the guard cell, water from the neighboring cells moves into guard cells by diffusion thus turgour pressure builds up within the cells.
-As the ends of the guard cells are tightly sealed, the cells can expand only in the lateral direction.
-As the cell wall of the guard cells towards subsidiary cells s thin, they are stretched laterally under increased turgour pressure.
+As the ends of the guard cells are tightly sealed, the cells can expand only in the lateral direction but not in length.
+As the cell wall of the guard cells towards subsidiary cells is thin, they are stretched laterally under increased turgour pressure.
 As a result, the anterior thick wall of the guard cell also buckles under tension; thus the stoma opens.
 The closing of stomata is almost reverse of the opening process, where the guard cell loose turgidity and come back to the normal position.

 Most of the theories proposed from time to time have tried to explain the mechanism by which guard cells build up osmotic pressure which leads to turgour pressure so guard cells can open and close the pores.
 Still it is difficult to find any one single theory which explains all the operative forces leading to opening and closing of the stomata.
 Each one of the mechanisms simultaneously operates in inducing the opening and closing has been explained as a comprehensive scheme of events.

-With the onset of day, sunlight triggers a series of reactions which have compounding and confluencing effects, which results in the turgour movement of guard cells to open the stoma (pore)
+With the onset of day, sunlight triggers a series of reactions which have compounding and confluencing effects, which results in the turgour movement of guard cells to open the stoma (pore).

 ACTIVATION OF STARCH HYDROLYSIS

 Light besides inducing photosynthesis, activates cytokinin in guard cells which inturn activates ATPase dependent K/H pumps found in the plasma membranes of guard cells located towards subsidiary cells.
 The activated pumps transport potassium ions, in massive quantities, from the subsidiary cells into the guard cells.
 In exchange, H+ ions are effluxed.
-There by the

 Photosynthetic activity in green leaves have two important effects; first it decreases the concentration of CO2 and the second it increases the intracellular concentration of oxygen; the latter triggers the glycollate metabolism.
 In the presence of higher concentration of oxygen, RUBP carboxylase found in chloroplasts acts as RUBP oxygenease.
 This enzyme oxidizes the RUBP to phosphoglycerate and glycollate phosphate.
 Synthesis and accumulation of glycollate along with non cyclic ATP formation in guard cells has been observed.
-Zelith, and Walker have further shown that glycollate is very effective in the opening of stomata.
+Zelith and Walker have further shown that glycollate is very effective in the opening of stomata.
 To top it, the chloroplasts found in guard cells have been found to synthesize malate by PEP carboxylase activity.
 The glycollate and malate metabolism not only provides energy and hydrogen ions for ATPase pumps, but they also contribute in building up of osmotic concentration, which initiates the events like entry of water, increase in TP and finally the opening of the stomata.

 In all the above said reactions light triggers various events where each pathway leads to the accumulation of one or other chemical components thus cause a DPD gradient between guard cells and subsidiary cells.
 Even if one of the above mentioned three pathways is not operating, stomata can still open with other mechanisms.
 With all the pathways operating the total effect is confluencing and rapid.
 As subsidiary cells provide K+ ions and water in large quantities for the guard cells, they play an important role in opening and closing of the stomata.

-With the sun setting, the process of photosynthesis stops; as a result three set of reactions which are initiated during the opening o stomata also stop.
+With the sun setting, the process of photosynthesis stops; as a result three set of reactions which are initiated during the opening of stomata also stops.
 However, respiratory process continues, with the result the concentration of CO2 gradually increases and oxygen level decreases.
 With the increase in the levels of CO2, the pH of the guard cells decreases.
 Hence, starch hydrolyzing enzymes become inactive, but the same pH activates the enzymes responsible for the synthesis of osmotically inactive starch by utilizing the glucoses available in the guard cells.
 Hence, the osmotic pressure of guard cells decreases and water starts moving out into subsidiary cells.
 While subsidiary cells are enlarging guard cells loose their cellular TP and regain the normal shape thus the stomata close.
 Similarly, increase in carbon dioxide and decrease in oxygen inhibits glycollate/malate metabolism; which further affects the osmoticum of guard cells.
 Finally it leads to closing of the stomata.

 Furthermore, the change in the PH of guard cells due to increase in CO2 during night also induces the release of abscisic acid from the chloroplasts (ABA is synthesized in plastids).
 Abscissin has a reverse effect on the ATPase pump, where the influx of K ions is stopped.
 Instead the efflux of K ions is induced.
 Thus the guard cells loose osmotic concentration, which inturn induces the closing of the stomata.
 In recent years the effect of ABA on turgour movement of cells has gained credibility, because of many experimental evidences.
 The abscisic acid is now certainly known to induce the closing of stomata.
 In fact the mid day closure of stomata due to water stress, is attributed to ABA is effect, because under water stress condition, the synthesis and release of ABA increases significantly.
 All in all the above mentioned pathways have a compounding effect on the DPD of the guard cells, which ultimately leads to the closure of stomata.